mailjet/joomla-mailjet-plugin-apiv3/README.md

 Changelog

+= 3.1.1=
+* The generation of auth token for V1 user has to be executed via CURL, but not only with file_get_contents.

 = 3.1.0=

-Supports V1 and V3 Mailjet's users
+* Supports V1 and V3 Mailjet's users

 = 3.0.2 =

-Add signup and use tracking on the Joomla plugin.
+* Add signup and use tracking on the Joomla plugin.
-Fix IsActive parameter for token creation.
+* Fix IsActive parameter for token creation.

 = 3.0.1 =

-The plugin has been updated to use contact, campaign and stats iFrames.
+* The plugin has been updated to use contact, campaign and stats iFrames.
 The update also includes compatibility with all Mailjet v3 accounts.
-Any historical Mailjet v1 accounts will need to use the v1 version of the plug-in (https://www.mailjet.com/plugin/joomla.htm).
+* Any historical Mailjet v1 accounts will need to use the v1 version of the plug-in (https://www.mailjet.com/plugin/joomla.htm).
-Additional GET parameters are added for some of the URL's, sending additional information to Mailjet.
+* Additional GET parameters are added for some of the URL's, sending additional information to Mailjet.